9 Important Sex Ed Facts Women In Their 20’s Should Know

 9 Sex Ed Facts Women In Their 20’s Should Know

 There are so many sex ed facts to learn when we’re young adults!
-And unfortunately, we don’t always learn everything we need to know.
+And unfortunately, we don’t always remember everything we need to know.

-It’s important to be educated on how our bodies work and how to have safe sex.
-How else are we going to enjoy healthy relationships?
+It’s essential to be educated on how our bodies work and how to have safe sex.
+How else can we enjoy healthy relationships?

 1. Heavy Bleeding Can be normal

-Vaginal bleeding during a woman’s menstrual cycle is normal.
-Depending on your body, heavy bleeding may seem normal, but if you consistently deal with heavy periods or bleeding in between periods, you may be experiencing a health issue you should see a medical professional about.
+Vaginal bleeding during a woman’s menstrual cycle is regular.
+Depending on your body, heavy bleeding may seem normal.
+Still, if you consistently deal with heavy periods or bleeding in between periods, you may be experiencing a health issue you should see a medical professional about.
 Fibroids are some of the most common causes of abnormal bleeding and can lead to other health complications if untreated.

 2. There are many kinds of Birth Control

-There are various forms of birth control (BC) which can be take orally, via injection, externally or internally.
-The most common types are the pill (combination, progesterin-only or extended-cycle), the patch, the shot, an intrauterine device or the ring and, lastly, emergency contraception.
+There are various forms of birth control (BC) which can be taken orally, via injection, externally, or internally.
+The most common types are the pill (combination, progesterin-only, or extended-cycle), the patch, the shot, an intrauterine device or the ring, and, lastly, emergency contraception.
 You also don’t need to be sexually active to take BC.
-Many women take them (like extended-cycle pills) to reduce or control their menstrual cycle and/or pains associated with them.
+Many women take them (like extended-cycle pills) to reduce or control their menstrual cycle and/or pains associated with it.

 3. Is it Discharge, Urine, or Ejaculate Fluid?